 All students attend a mandatory Housing Orientation designed to provide residential students with information regarding campus resources, rules and regulations pertaining to residential life, as well as personal safety on and around the University campus.

 Residential Meal Plans include breakfast, lunch, and dinner, Monday - Saturday; brunch and dinner on Sundays.

 Commuter Meal Plans are optional and include lunch Monday through Friday.

-Commuters who do not purchase the meal plan cannot eat in the dining hall.
-If a student's class is held in Anderson Hall, he/she can eat a packed lunch on the Mezzanine level and if a student's class is in Terra Hall, he/she can eat on the 16th floor.
+Commuters who do not purchase the meal plan are not able to eat in the dining hall.
+If a student's class is held in Anderson Hall, he/she can eat a packed lunch on the Mezzanine level lounge and if a student's class is in Terra Hall, he/she can eat in the 16th floor lounge.
 There are tables and chair for students to enjoy their meals comfortably on campus.
-Also, students may go to Hamilton Hall and enjoy either of the two shaded, outdoor courtyards at one of the picnic tables.
+Also, students may go to Hamilton Hall and enjoy one of our shaded, outdoor courtyards.

 In addition to the meal plan, students can enjoy take-out or dining from one of the many restaurants Philadelphia has to offer.

 Learn more: Dining Services

 UArts is dedicated to keeping all Pre-College students safe and healthy.
 Health Services are administered by a certified nurse on campus, at no extra cost to the student.
-Counseling services are also included and available to students who need or want assistance.
+Counseling services are also available to students who need or want assistance.
 Students who need emergency care are taken to Jefferson Hospital, located just a few blocks from campus, at the student’s expense.